WaltersArtMuseum/api-thewalters-org/objects/objects-get.md

 ## A Note about Images
-Wherever you see an image string reference in the API, that you can manipulate it.
+Wherever you see an image string reference in the API, you can manipulate it.
 There are some [important options and features to understand about the images](/images.md) available through the Walters Art Museum API.

 ## Request
 The `GET v1/objects` request will get museum objects that match your criteria according to the parameters below.

 ## Parameters